 What’s The Fastest CFast Card?

-Right now on the MacBook Pro with the thunderbolt connection, it’s the Transcend.
-However, in your device you’ll likely get similar results with the Lexar cards.
+Right now on the MacBook Pro with the Thunderbolt connection, it’s the Transcend.
+However, on your device, you’ll likely get similar results with the Lexar cards.

 Are Cheap CFast Cards Any Good?

 They can be good, but it doesn’t mean they’ll be fast.
 In other words, if you need to save some cash and you don’t need to read or write at 300MB/s, then some of the slower cards or even CFast 1.0 cards might be fine for you.
 Just be sure to check compatibility with what you’re using.

 Should I Buy One Big CFast Card Or Several Smaller Cards?